-Barbaras Cheese Puffs – Anytime you can substitute baked chips for regular you are way ahead in the healthy department, right?
-I have one kiddo who LOVES cheetos and these get her thumbs up approval.
+Barbaras Cheese Puffs – Anytime you can substitute baked chips for regular you are way ahead in the health department, right?
+I have one kiddo who LOVES Cheetos and these get her thumbs up approval.

 Road Trip Hacks and Snacks – Divide and Conquer

 Be sure each little one can reach some snacks.
 I like to put the snack bag on the floor between my kids.
 The bag has favorites for each kid and without needing ME, they can get a snack.

 Decide ahead of time the movie order for viewing so there is no bickering about movies.
 Mine have trouble choosing a movie they both like so…we have everyone choose several movies.
 Then, Kid A movie, then Kid B movie, and so on.
 Both end up happily watching all of them usually anyway.

 Road Trip Hacks and Snacks – Build in Quiet Time

 Schedule in quiet time.
 The driver can only handle so much background noise without raising stress levels.
 I like to have 20 minutes of quiet time in between movies.
 Kids need time to stare out the window and just ‘think’ like we did when we were kids!